smartcontractkit/documentation/src/pages/chainlink-nodes/contracts/operator.md

 Node operators are recommended to use _Operator.sol_ over _Oracle.sol_.
 :::

-## Operator.sol vs Oracle.sol
+In addition to replacing Oracle contracts, Operator contracts come with additional features that add more security and flexibility for node operators.

-[Operator.sol](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.7/Operator.sol) is a replacement of [Oracle.sol](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.4/Oracle.sol).
-It comes with these improvements:
+## Features

 ### Multi-word Response

 In the EVM architecture, a word is made up of 32 bytes.
-One limitation of the _Oracle_ contract is that it limits responses to requests to 32 bytes. _Operator_ doesn't have the same limitation as it supports a response made of multiple EVM words.
+One limitation of the [Oracle.sol](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.4/Oracle.sol) contract is that it limits responses to requests to 32 bytes.
+[Operator.sol](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.7/Operator.sol) doesn't have the same limitation as it supports a response made of multiple EVM words.

 ### Factory deployment